-More often than not‚ those seeking a Los Angeles bankruptcy aren’t single parents or middle-aged empty nesters.
+More often than not‚ those seeking a Woodland Hills bankruptcy aren’t single parents or middle-aged empty nesters.
 Rather‚ they are those that had just a few short years ago held the most promise: college students.

 Or now‚ rather‚ new graduates.

 What was once seen as a good investment is now looking more and more like a scam.

 As we’ve previously written on our Woodland Hills Bankruptcy Lawyer‚ student loan interest rates are set to double by summer and parents are scrambling too‚ trying to figure out how they will help their child not be immersed in a vicious cycle of debt and predatory credit.